nikitapitliya006/COVID19-ReturnToWork/README.md

 ## Additional Resources
-* Step-by-step instructions on getting started are available [here](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/updated-on-5-24-2020-quick-start-setting-up-your-covid-19/ba-p/1230537)
+- Step-by-step instructions on getting started with Microsoft Healthcare Bot service are available [here](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/updated-on-5-24-2020-quick-start-setting-up-your-covid-19/ba-p/1230537)

 More resources to be updated regularly.
-ARM templates to automate configuration are being worked on and will be available soon